 The name “Helvetica” comes from Helvetia, the Latin name for Switzerland.
 Because I live in Switzerland, I am very familiar with the term.
 Swiss coins are stamped with “Confœderatio Helvetica” which is Latin for “Swiss Confederation”.
-That is also what the “CH” on Swiss license plates stands for.
+The “CH” is also on Swiss license plates.

 Benefits of Helvetica